emacs-mirror/emacs/mps/manual/source/glossary/d.rst

         two parts of a program believe they are responsible for the management of the same block.

-        Many manual :term:`memory managers <memory manager>` have great trouble with double frees, because they cannot cheaply determine that :term:`deallocated <free (1)>` blocks were already free.
-Instead, they corrupt their :term:`free block chain`, which leads to mysterious problems when the same block is subsequently :term:`allocated <allocate>`.
+        Many manual :term:`memory managers` have great trouble with double frees, because they cannot cheaply determine that :term:`deallocated <free (1)>` blocks were already free.
+        Instead, they corrupt their :term:`free block chain`, which leads to mysterious problems when the same block is subsequently :term:`allocated`.

         .. seealso:: :term:`premature free`.